opendeps/specification/README.md

 With your app's dependencies running, you can now interactively test your application against local mocks, saving you deployment effort and providing a much faster feedback loop.

-This is possible because tools like [Imposter](https://github.com/outofcoffee/imposter/) can understand your app's dependencies and download their OpenAPI specifications to automatically create live mocks of those dependencies.
+This is possible because tools like [Imposter](https://github.com/outofcoffee/imposter/) can understand your app's dependencies, fetch their OpenAPI specifications, and automatically create live mocks of those dependencies.

 You can mark which dependencies are required in your OpenDeps specification: